uhi22/foccci/README.md

 - propagated the 1k values of R52 and R64 to the board
 - fixed some rotations

+## V5.2pre

+- removed the RF transformer including symmetric parts of the RX and TX path
+- added fast TVS for protection of RF path
+- three mounting holes changed from 3.2mm to 3.5mm
+- demo placement for alternative 2.54mm headers (not routed, lot of DRC violations!!!)

 # Background

 The QCA7005 schematic and board was originally designed by Millisman https://github.com/Millisman/QCA7000, then forked to https://github.com/uhi22/QCA7000board and then renamed to https://github.com/uhi22/foccci